one-and-only/Suppabotta/README.md

 # Exhange Graveyard
-This is where exchanges that were mostly working, but exchange API limitations made their functionality inadequate, are archived.
+This is where exchange connectors that are no longer supported are stored.
+This could either be API inadequacies or exchange closures.